lijinghuan1997/cavitymodel/README.md

   The first section in the code_submit.m is about this part.

   The parameters are mainly about number density, temperature for different population, the magnetic strength at the center, as well as the angular velocity.

+  Besides all the parameters above, there are also variables, "jieshu" and "qujian", that we can change.
+  "jieshu" represents the iteration times.
+  "qujian" represents the integration interval.

   The normalized variables and the relations among the parameters, can refer to [Shustov et al., 2016].
   Shustov, P. I. , Artemyev, A. V. , Vasko, I. Y. , & Yushkov, E. V. .
 (2016).
 Kinetic models of sub-ion cylindrical magnetic hole.
 Physics of Plasmas, 23(12), 122903.